muguryalcin/spartan-paper-repr/README.md

 uv sync
 ```

-On GPUs, avoid `uv sync` if the environment already has a working CUDA
-PyTorch install because it may cause a mismatch between the GPU's supported CUDA/Torch version and this repository's dependencies.
+On GPUs, avoid `uv sync` if the environment already has a working CUDA/PyTorch install because it may cause a mismatch between the GPU's supported CUDA/Torch version and this repository's dependencies.
 You can manually install PyTorch with the correct CUDA version, then install this repository's other dependencies without reinstalling PyTorch.
 Example GPU-safe setup if needed:

 ```bash